 Results of AV-Comparatives annual security survey published

-Every year AV-comparatives conducts a security survey asking users their opinion and preference on security products.
+Every year AV-comparatives conducts an annual security survey asking users their opinion and preference on security products.
 In our global survey we ask users on various security related topics.
 The opinions and preferences from the end user community provide us with valuable feedback.
 The results help us increase the relevance and value of anti-virus software testing.
 We want to thank all who join the surveys and spend their time to complete them.

 Reliable end user feedback from all continents